UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 1. If you run Unity 4 on Mac OS X, download and install [Mono][mono].
 If you don't then don't.

-2. Copy `CSharp60Support` folder from this repository (or the [downloads page](https://bitbucket.org/alexzzzz/unity-c-5.0-and-6.0-integration/downloads)) to your Unity project.
+2. Copy `CSharp60Support` folder from this repository (or the [downloads page][downloads]) to your Unity project.
 It should be placed in the project's root, next to the `Assets` folder.

 3. Import `CSharp60Support for Unity X.unitypackage` into your project.
 It's located inside `CSharp60Support` folder.